Luis Perdomo (baseball, born 1993)

-Luis David Perdomo (born May 9, 1993) is a Dominican professional baseball pitcher for the Chiba Lotte Marines of Nippon Professional Baseball (NPB).
-He has previously played in Major League Baseball (MLB) for the San Diego Padres and Milwaukee Brewers.
+Luis David Perdomo (born May 9, 1993) is a Dominican professional baseball pitcher for the Orix Buffaloes of Nippon Professional Baseball (NPB).
+He has previously played in Major League Baseball (MLB) for the San Diego Padres and Milwaukee Brewers, and in NPB for the Chiba Lotte Marines.

 Professional career

-St. Louis Cardinals organization
+St. Louis Cardinals

 Perdomo signed with the St. Louis Cardinals as an international free agent in November 2010.
 He made his professional debut in 2011 with the Dominican Summer League Cardinals.
-After spending 2012 and 2013 with Rookie League clubs, in 2014 Perdomo made 2 starts with the Class A-Short Season New York–Penn League State College Spikes and 11 starts with the Class A Midwest League Peoria Chiefs, putting up a 4.43 ERA between the two levels.
+After spending 2012 and 2013 with Rookie League clubs, in 2014 Perdomo made 2 starts with the Low–A New York–Penn League State College Spikes and 11 starts with the Single–A Midwest League Peoria Chiefs, putting up a 4.43 ERA between the two levels.
 In 2015, Perdomo started the year with the Chiefs.
 He was named the Cardinals Minor League Baseball Pitcher of the Month for May, posting a 1.42 ERA and striking out 33 in 31 2/3 innings.
 In July, he was the Cardinals representative at the All-Star Futures Game, taking the place of the injured Alex Reyes.
-After posting a 3.68 ERA in 17 starts with the Chiefs, Perdomo was promoted to the Class A-Advanced Palm Beach Cardinals in August, where he made 5 starts and had a 5.13 ERA.
+After posting a 3.68 ERA in 17 starts with the Chiefs, Perdomo was promoted to the High–A Palm Beach Cardinals in August, where he made 5 starts and had a 5.13 ERA.

-Perdomo was selected by the Colorado Rockies in the 2015 Rule 5 draft, and then traded to the San Diego Padres for a player to be named later or cash considerations.